kubeshop/botkube-plugins/hack/assistant-setup/content/botkube.io__learn__kubectl-cheat-sheet.md

 If you want to use kubectl, the command-line tool for Kubernetes, you need to install it on your machine.
 Depending on your operating system, there are different ways to do that.
 Some operating systems, such as Windows, Linux, and Mac, have local specific options that let you download and install kubectl directly.
 Other solutions, such as Minikube, allow you to install the tool set into your Kubernetes cluster without needing a local installation.

-Either way, installation is quick and easy, and you can find detailed steps for each option on the \[official Kubernetes documentation\]([https://kubernetes.io/docs/tasks/tools/install-kubectl/](https://kubernetes.io/docs/tasks/tools/install-kubectl/)).
+Either way, installation happens in the terminal, and you can find detailed steps for each option on the \[official Kubernetes documentation\]([https://kubernetes.io/docs/tasks/tools/install-kubectl/](https://kubernetes.io/docs/tasks/tools/install-kubectl/)).

 ### **Botkube’s Setup Wizard for Kubectl Easy Installation**

 This Kubectl cheatsheet would not be complete without showing the new quickest way to install Kubectl commands on your cluster.
-With Botkube’s setup wizard, simply select that you want to add Kubectl into your cluster on the Step 3 plugin page.
+With Botkube’s setup wizard, simply select that you want to add the Kubectl plugin into your cluster on the Step 3 plugin page.
 Feel free to add any other helpful K8s plugins like Helm.
 Once the setup wizard is complete, users can access Kubectl commands, such as kubectl restart pod, from their K8s cluster.

 ![Image 1: Easily install kubectl into kubernetes clusters with one click on the Botkube Cluster setup wizard](https://cdn.prod.website-files.com/634fabb21508d6c9db9bc46f/64d154ccef984e82336dae1a_UDXteleWUlLJ1h495wr-eU7OqNyx3C-_aON-kSFgRVCK_35_iIzuouiTIHDYyo8ERPM0wCxseEROlkkkkVZVDJNmSJnm1JhA53HDTMGkkUGeDLEl5jKVpVaNciIhllLYqpsYfuza79QwLhH0cp1UE0Q.png)